How to Take Care of a Short-Haired Guinea Pig

 The guinea pig's habitat

 Within their cage, the guinea pig should have a series of things.
-These include a small hutch where they can sleep in, soft bedding scattered over the floor, a food bowl and a water bowl or water dispenser.
+These include a small hutch where they can sleep, soft bedding scattered over the floor, a food bowl and a water bowl or water dispenser.

 It is important for you to place the cage in a place where the temperature is between 18 °C and 24 °C (64.4°F and 75.2°F), and it's preferable for you to keep the cage inside.
-This is because short-haired guinea pigs are extremely sensitive to the cold.
+Short-haired guinea pigs are extremely sensitive to the cold and can easily become ill if exposed to low temperatures.

 Health care

-How I can i tell if my guinea pig is ill?
+How can I tell if my guinea pig is ill?

-Guinea pigs do not always show that they are sick, so generally the first symptom of disease is that you will notice the guinea pig hiding in a corner, apathetic and sad.
-In this situation you should take them to an exotic pets veterinarian as soon as possible, however, if you do not have one nearby, you can go to a conventional veterinarian, since a professional must have the minimum knowledge to assess them.
+Guinea pigs do not always show that they are sick, so generally the first symptom of disease is that you will notice the guinea pig hiding in a corner, apathetic, and sad.
+In this situation, you should take them to an exotic pets veterinarian as soon as possible.
+If you do not have one nearby, you can go to a conventional veterinarian, since a professional must have the minimum knowledge to assess them.

 Some signs that indicate that something is not going well may be: